Inheritance Tax: Teamworking Arrangements with the IHT Caseworker - Case Conferences

 - The tax implications - both the valuer and the caseworker should be fully aware of the tax implications of what they are trying to do.
 A key aim of the case conference is to decide whether the tax at stake, or the precedent setting value, justifies further compliance action.

 - Cases which have been referred to the Valuation Office Agency (VOA) - prior to a case conference the latest position should be ascertained from the VOA.
 Find out how far apart the parties are and how confident the VOA is of his opinion.
 If the case went to appeal, what value would the VOA defend?
-Find out if there is any outstanding information which it might be possible to obtain by the IHT caseworker issuing an Information Notice.
+Find out if there is any outstanding information which it might be possible to obtain by the IHT caseworker or the SAV valuer issuing an Information Notice.
 If the case warrants it, be prepared to arrange for the VOA to be at the case conference.

 - Ongoing Risk Assessment - remember that a large difference of opinion over the value of land/property may have only a minimal impact on the value of a minority shareholding.
 Consider recalling the case from the VOA and trying to reach a pragmatic settlement which factors in all the other uncertainties inherent in valuing shares.
 Even if the value offered is felt to be wrong there could be so little tax at stake that a without prejudice agreement may be in order.
 However, where you accept a value on pragmatic grounds that you consider to be lower (but not higher) than market value, the parties should be informed that although the acceptance is made on a without prejudice basis, the value will nevertheless be ‘ascertained’ as the acquisition value for CGT purposes.